steadicat/attardi.org/gatsby/src/articles/why-we-memo-all-the-things.md

 If you’ve ever profiled a React app – even in production mode – you know there is a non-negligible performance impact to every component that renders.
 By contrast, the props comparison in `memo` itself hardly ever shows up in profiles.

-Wastefully rerendering a component is more expensive that wastefully testing whether props changed.
+Wastefully rerendering a component is more expensive than wastefully testing whether props changed.
 So we want to err on the side of avoiding unnecessary rerenders.
 Since we are fallible, the only foolproof way to achieve that is `memo`ing everything by default.

 ### Sane Defaults